akumria/puppet-nullmailer/README.md

     }

-With things set up like this the remoterelay decides what addresses will be rewritten rather than all of them being at the client prior to sending.
+With things set up like this the remoterelay decides what addresses will be rewritten rather than all of them being rewritten at the client prior to sending.

 Notes
 -----